Consensys/UniversalToken/README.md

 ```
 All controls have to be hard-coded on-chain and are often limited to simple / binary checks e.g. checking whether an investor is blacklisted or not.

-dAuriel makes use of more evolved / granular controls to secure transfers.
+The Dauriel Network makes use of more evolved / granular controls to secure transfers.
 Those controls can evolve quickly and require flexibility, which makes it difficult to hard-code them on-chain.

-### dAuriel transaction - A way to secure all transfers with a certificate generated off-chain by the issuer
+### Dauriel transaction - A way to secure all transfers with a certificate generated off-chain by the issuer

 The use of an additional 'data' parameter in the transfer functions can enable more evolved / granular controls:
 ```
 function transferWithData(address recipient, uint256 value, bytes data)
 ```
-dAuriel fosters to use this additional 'data' field (available in ERC777 and ERC1400 standards) to inject a certificate generated off-chain by the issuer.
+The Dauriel Network fosters to use this additional 'data' field (available in ERC777 and ERC1400 standards) to inject a certificate generated off-chain by the issuer.
 A token transfer shall be conditioned to the validity of the certificate, thus offering the issuer with strong control capabilities over its financial assets.

 ![dAurielTransaction](images/dAurielTransaction.png)

-### dAuriel certificate - A way to perform advanced conditional ownership
+### Dauriel certificate - A way to perform advanced conditional ownership

-The dAuriel certificate contains:
+The Dauriel certificate contains:
  - The function ID which ensures the certificate can’t be used on an other function.
  - The parameters which ensures the input parameters have been validated by the issuer.
  - A validity date which ensures the certificate can’t be used after validity date.